-ICMC has assembled another great lineup of speakers for the 6th Annual International Crisis Management Conference.
-This year we are virtual.
-All Sessions will be conducted using Zoom.
+ICMC has assembled another great lineup of speakers for the 7th Annual International Crisis Management Conference.
+This year we are back in person.

 As in past years, we are focused on providing attendees with a range of topics and perspectives from varying disciplines within the realm of crisis management.
 Whether you are part of a small to medium-sized organization or a large global operation ICMC strives to provide value to all that attend.